 Step 6.
 Develop your introduction.
 Although it may seem like the introduction writing belongs to the earlier stages, it is not so.
 It is much easier to work on the introduction when you have composed the main body of your expository essay.
 It is important to have your thesis statement within this section as well as to include an engaging opening to gain the readers’ interest.

 Step 7.
 Writing the conclusion.
 Expository essays should have a strong conclusion that is to be based on the preceding paragraphs.
 At this stage, you have to restate the thesis and main points of your essay.
 Don’t try to present any new information as this will make your essay confusing; stick to the things you have mentioned and make a brief summary of your exposition.
 This way you will be able to bring your essay to an effective close.

-Knowing how to write an expository essay is all good but in order to put all of the aforementioned thoughts to practice it takes time and experience.
-Don’t get upset if something doesn’t work out the you planned.
-Providing a comprehensive description isn’t easy as it requires to stay away from your personal opinions and evaluations.
+Knowing how to write an expository essay is all good but in order to put all of the aforementioned thoughts to practice, it takes time and experience.
+Don’t get upset if something doesn’t work out you planned.
+Providing a comprehensive description isn’t easy as it requires staying away from your personal opinions and evaluations.
 This is something that is very difficult to do.
 But practice makes it all possible.
 Besides, following the guide above will be a good head start for those undertaking to write an expository essay.